 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
-The Company's cash and cash equivalents, and receivables are exposed to credit risk.
+The Company's cash and cash equivalents, receivables and deposits are exposed to credit risk.
 The Company reduces its credit risk on cash and cash equivalents by placing these instruments with institutions of high credit worthiness.
-As at July 31, 2020, the Company is not exposed to any significant credit risk.
+As at July 31, 2022, the Company is not exposed to any significant credit risk.